grafana/alloy/docs/sources/tutorials/logs-and-relabeling-basics/index.md

 ## Exercise

-**Recommended reading**
+The following exercise guides you through adding a label to the logs, and filtering the results.

+### Recommended reading

 - [loki.relabel][]
 - [loki.process][]

 ### Add a Label to Logs

-This exercise will have two parts, building on the previous example.
+This exercise has two parts, and builds on the previous example.
-Let's start by adding an `os` label (just like the Prometheus example) to all of the logs we collect.
+Start by adding an `os` label (just like the Prometheus example) to all of the logs we collect.

 Modify the following snippet to add the label `os` with the value of the `os` constant.